Metacognitive-Strategy Training in Sub-Acute Stroke

 - Secondary Outcome Measures

 NIH Toolbox (NIH-TB)-Cognition Battery Change in baseline to follow-up (12 weeks after post-intervention assessment) The NIH-TB will be used to evaluate subjects' crystallized intelligence.
 In contrast to the primary outcome of fluid intelligence, crystalized intelligence is more dependent upon previous learning experience.
-A crystalized intelligence composite T-score and fluid intelligence T-score will be used in analysis
+A crystalized intelligence composite T-score will be used in analysis.
+A T score of 50 indicates the population mean with a standard deviation of 10.
+A higher T score indicates better performance (less impairment).
+Only the change in T score reported.
+A higher positive T score indicates more improvement in crystallized intelligence.

-Stroke Impact Scale (SIS) Change in baseline to follow-up (12 weeks after post-intervention assessment) The SIS is a self-report measure of stroke recovery.
+Stroke Impact Scale (SIS) Change in baseline to follow-up (12 weeks after post-intervention assessment) on the participation overall recovery score The SIS is a self-report measure of stroke recovery.
 Specifically, the measure assesses physical, cognitive, psychosocial, community mobility, and general activity performance on a 5 point Likert scale.
 There is an additional item for overall recovery rated on a scale of 0 (no recovery) to 100 (full recovery).
-Domain scores will be used in analysis.
+Only the overall recovery score was used in analysis.
+The change in overall recovery was analyzed and reported.
+A higher positive change in overall recovery score indicates greater improved change in perceived recovery.

 Trial Locations